pythagoras-dev/persidict/design_principles.md

 # Core Design Principles of `persidict`

-`persidict` is built on a set of core assumptions and design trade-offs that make it well-suited for distributed computing environments.
-Understanding these principles is key to using the library effectively.
+`persidict` is built on a small set of explicit assumptions and trade‑offs that make it well‑suited for distributed computing.
+Understanding these principles will help you use the library effectively.

 ## 1. Familiar, `dict`‑like API